 Clothes dryers average about 6KWh per use, so it’s best to switch to an alternative method - simply hanging them on the clotheslines or an airing rack.

 Hair dryers can use a lot of power, typically using 800-1800W when heating, but can also use as little as 70W when not heating.
-This is one appliance you can continue to use if you’re aware of your usage, using the heating functions for a minimal amount of time.
+This is one appliance you can continue to use if you’re aware of your usage and use the heating functions for a minimal amount of time.

 Pool pumps are easy to overlook, as they’re not used for heating, but can often run between 500-2000W depending on the horsepower and running for 24 hours means they’ll chew through a lot of power.
 Your best bet here is to make sure you’re using the lowest horsepower pump as is appropriate for your pool, and only run them for the minimum amount of time as is necessary (typically 8 hours).
 Turning them off for winter is highly recommended.